mvolkmann/GridLayoutDemo/README.md

 A `GridRow` is a child of a `Grid` that takes all the space inside its parent `Grid`.

-A `GridRow` adds a default amount of space between each of its child cells.
+A `GridRow` adds a default amount of space (10) between each of its child cells and a default amount of space (10) between each row.
+To change these, pass the `horizontalSpacing` and/or `verticalSpacing` arguments to the `Grid` initializer.

+To set the vertical alignment of cells within a row, pass the `alignment` argument to the `GridRow` initializer with a value like `.bottom`, `.center`, or `.top`.

 ## Cells

 Cells are views that are children of a `GridRow`.

-They are assigned to a specific column based on their order.
+Cells are assigned to a specific column based on their order.
 Even though each row can contain a different number of cells, each row has the same number of columns.
 In rows that have fewer cells than columns,